Vender71/ml_toxic_comments/README.md

 - Install the required packages: pip install -r requirements.txt"

-## Team:
-- Stanislav Borisenko
-- Vladislav Onufrienko
-- Vera Tsymbalova
+## This app was developed by Stanislav Borisenko, Vladislav Onufrienko, and Vera Tsymbalova.
+If you have any questions or issues with the app, please feel free to contact us.